 18.07.25 NEWS ...
 An Estonian Center for International Development (ESTDEV) program is training Moldovan police officers to prepare for hybrid security threats and collaborating on reforms to the police education system.
 Tracking hybrid threats is about building habits, sharing experience and establishing a common ground to prevent them in the first place, writes Iurie Gandrabura.

 14.07.25 NEWS ...
-Estonian-American artist Riivo Kruuk has always proud of his roots.
+Estonian-American artist Riivo Kruuk has always been proud of his roots.
 So, when asked to take part in this year's Rural Urban Art (RUA) festival on Saaremaa, Kruuk jumped at the chance.
 ERR News' Michael Cole spoke to Kruuk about painting his first mural in Estonia and why it's so important for culture to keep evolving.

 11.07.25 NEWS ...
 Estonia's Police and Border Guard Board (PPA) are handing out "postcards" from Death this summer as part of a new campaign to encourage safe driving and "give Death a day off" against a backdrop of rising road fatalities.